 - Standard: Costs $0.9 per user per month.
 It offers everything in the Free version plus password sharing, admin control, cloud backup, priority support, and integration with Office 365.

 - Professional: Costs $3.6 per user per month.
-Offers everything in Free and Standard plus emergency access feature, ability to create and manage groups, view user access, and activity report, etc.
+Offers everything in Free and Standard plus emergency access feature, ability to create and manage groups, view user access, activity report, etc.

 - Enterprise: Costs $6.3 per user per month.
 Offers everything in Free, Standard, and Professional plus Active Directory integration, Helpdesk integration, notifications on password-related events, password access control workflow, etc.